-Creating a realistic and specific budget is key to managing your money.
-In this module, you will learn how to build and maintain a budget that aligns with your goals.
+Creating a realistic and specific budget is key to managing money well.
+This 45-minute module prepares students by helping them build and maintain a budget that aligns with their goals.

-Getting Game-Ready: For many, a budget can feel like a complex game plan with too many moves to master.
-However, just like a complex play, a budget comes down to a simple and solid plan backed by plenty of practice.
-Putting the plan into action, you'll hone your skills with each step you take.
+Getting Your Class Game-Ready: For many, a budget can feel like a complex game plan with too many moves to master.
+However, just like a complex play, a budget comes down to a simple and solid plan, backed by plenty of practice.
+Putting the plan into action, students will hone their skills with each step they take.

-As you work to master each run or pass, you'll learn to develop your balance.
-This balance is essential to successfully managing your money.
-You need to develop and maintain a balance between where your money comes from and where your money goes.
-You can then compare these and see if they are in sync.
-If you are spending more money than you are making (through part-time jobs, a stipend, an allowance from your parents, etc.), your budget will fall out of balance, making it difficult to save money and reach your financial goals.
+As they work to master each run or pass, players develop their balance.
+Balance is essential to successfully managing money.
+Students need to develop and maintain a balance between where their money comes from and where their money goes.
+They can then compare and see if they are in sync.
+If students are spending more money than they're making (through part-time jobs, a stipend, an allowance from their parents, etc.), their budget will fall out of balance, making it difficult to save money and reach their financial goals.